 metal or wood Pole Barn Kits?

-Select a building type to get started on your Free Building Quote
+Select a building type to get started with your Pole Building Quotes

 Pole Building Types

 Pole Building Questions & Answers

 Pole Barn Kits have all the space, durability and headache-free maintenance you could hope for.
 Because they are built using metal panels over a solid wooden frame, they are easier to build which saves on labor costs and require less material which keeps the overall price low.

 Simply put, if you are looking for a building that has virtually zero maintenance cost and gives you an attractive building you can depend on for decades, a pole building could be exactly what you need.

 Pole Barn Kits, often called pole barns, are simply designed structures that are not only dependable and attractive, but extremely popular and affordable because of their low cost of construction and almost non-existent maintenance costs.

 Most Pole Barn Kits feature pressure treated posts that function as the “skeleton” of the structure.
 Typically using posts in a 6×6 or 6×8 dimension spaced eight or twelve feet apart, the remainder of the frame uses trusses and other supports to meet the specific needs of pole building codes in the specific geographic area.